Squaring, surfacing, tramming

 There are (at least) two popular ways to fix the front/back tilt:

-shim the router mount.
-A thin strip of aluminium folder over a few times, inserted between the bottom (or top) of the mount and the Z-plate, can correct the fractions of a degree of front/back tilt.
+- shim the router mount.
+A thin strip of aluminium foil folded over a few times, inserted between the bottom (or top) of the mount and the Z-plate, can correct the fractions of a degree of front/back tilt.

 Here is the same machine after front/back tramming: